FBoucher/stream-projects/_drafts/2021-02-26-Stream-165-Commit-to-memory_ep1.md

 ## Summary

-In this live stream session, Frank is
+In this live stream session, Frank and Jason share the reason why they decided to pivot and reboot the project Triavia (now renamed Commit to Memory).
+And start coding it using .Net

 📺 - Twitch archive - stream no.165